HolyBlackCat/cpp-tutorials/compiling_in_terminal_win.md

 Read a chapter or two in your C++ book and try a few simple programs.

 Then [install an IDE](/installing_ide.md) for a better programming experience.

+## More information

+You can also run your executable by double-clicking `a.exe`, but the application will quickly close before you can see the results.
+(This is the correct behavior for programs that are supposed to be run in the terminal, but if you don't like it, Google for workarounds.)

+You can tell the compiler to use a different executable name using `-o`, for example: `clang++ test.cpp -o test.exe` will name the program `test.exe`.
+(The order doesn't matter, `clang++ -o test.exe test.cpp` works as well.
+But the executable name must immediately follow `-o`, e.g. `clang++ test.cpp test.exe -o` doesn't work. `-o test` and `-o test.exe` are equivalent.)

+Remember that you can press "up" in the terminal to repeat the last command, instead of typing it every time.

+You can use `clang++ test.cpp -o test.exe && ./test.exe` to both compile and run the application as a single command.